engtuncay/engtuncay.github.io/web-javascript/js-notes-4-OOP-tor.md

 }
 ```

-We have created an Person class but it does not have any thing inside.
+We have created an Person class but it does not have any thing inside...

 ### Class Instantiation